yaboroda/dzshuffled/README.md

 it with DZSHUFFLED_CONFIG_PATH environment variable.

 positional arguments:
   SCENARIO         name or number of scenario.
-Pass -l argument to see full list
+Pass -l argument to see full
+                   list

 optional arguments:
   -h, --help       show this help message and exit
-  -l, --list     show full list of scenarios to create playlist from, pass -v
+  -l, --list       show full list of scenarios to create playlist from, pass
-                 param to show info about them
+                   -v param to show info about them -v, --verbous    if called with argument -l, show info about listed scenarios
-  -v, --verbous  if called with argument -l, show info about listed scenarios -i, --info     show info about selected scenario but not do anithing -e, --edit     edit config file vith editor specified in config, by default
+  -i, --info       show info about selected scenario but not do anithing -e, --edit       edit config file vith editor specified in config, by
-                 it is Vim
+                   default it is Vim
+  --editor EDITOR  edit config with passed program instead of editor from
+                   config
-  --version      show script version
+  -d, --debug      debug mode for output full trace of exceptions --version        show script version

 ```